TimLuq/schematron-runner/README.md

 ```

 ### Options
 The `validate` function takes in an `options` object as an optional third argument.
-The three fields that can be included in `options` are as follows:
+The fields that can be included in `options` are as follows:

 * **`includeWarnings`**: `true` or `false`, this determines whether or not warnings should be tested and returned.
 Defaults to `true`.